jackdoe/zearch/README.md

 * just open http://localhost:8080, and be amazed by the design :D
 * basenames can be searched with left edge ngrams so, `atomic.go` can be found with `a,at,ato,atom,atomic`, and the weight is increasing as they go closer to the full word
-* the max token len is MAX_TOKEN_LEN which is set to 10 characters, this is based on no data at all, just feels ok when i search, not only i dont have to type more than 10 characters to find the thing, but very very few things conflict after 10 characters
 * the doc id is id << 10 | weight, so the max weight is 1024 and we can store max 2097152 (2**21) files, otherwise the postinglist has to be moved from `[]int32` to `[]int64`
 * index is case sensitive, look at [tokenizer](#tokenizer) for more detail on the tokenizer